mailsac/mailsac-examples/help/dns_verification/dns_verification.rst

 ======== ================= ==================
 **Type** **Host**           **Value**
-MX       dogtreats.msdc.co 1 in.mailsac.com
+MX       example.com       1 in.mailsac.com
-MX       dogtreats.msdc.co 5 alt.mailsac.com
+MX       example.com       5 alt.mailsac.com
 ======== ================= ==================

 To verify a domain's MX Records the command line tool `dig` (`web based dig`_) can be used.
-In this example, the domain `dogtreats.msdc.co` is being used.
+In this example, the domain `example.com` is being used.

 .. code-block:: bash

-   dig MX dogtreats.msdc.co
+   dig MX example.com

 .. image:: dig_mx_record.png
+   :alt: Example result of dig MX DNS Query

 The values in the `ANSWER SECTION` show that the records are configured correctly because it corresponds to the value in the table above.